tlaplus-community/tlauc/README.md

-# TLAUC: The TLA+ Unicode Converter
+# TLAUC: The TLA⁺ Unicode Converter
 [![Build & Test](https://github.com/tlaplus-community/tlauc/actions/workflows/ci.yml/badge.svg)](https://github.com/tlaplus-community/tlauc/actions/workflows/ci.yml)

 ## Overview

-This crate will take any ASCII TLA+ file and convert all its symbols to their Unicode equivalent, or take any Unicode TLA+ file and convert all its symbols to their ASCII equivalent.
+This crate will take any ASCII TLA⁺ file and convert all its symbols to their Unicode equivalent, or take any Unicode TLA⁺ file and convert all its symbols to their ASCII equivalent.
 The symbol mapping can be found in the [`./resources/tla-unicode.csv`](./resources/tla-unicode.csv) file, taken from the [tlaplus-standard](https://github.com/tlaplus-community/tlaplus-standard) repo.
 The crate also provides programmatic access to these mappings.

-You can use this crate to, for example, write TLA+ Unicode specs with the [tlaplus-nvim-plugin](https://github.com/tlaplus-community/tlaplus-nvim-plugin) then convert them into ASCII for use with SANY and TLC.
+You can use this crate to, for example, write TLA⁺ Unicode specs with the [tlaplus-nvim-plugin](https://github.com/tlaplus-community/tlaplus-nvim-plugin) then convert them into ASCII for use with SANY and TLC.

 ## Use